DimensionDev/Mask-VI/README.md

 The carved-from-a-squircle **core shape** shall never be used alone.
 A canvas must always accompany the core shape.
 The avatar display area (square, circle, or squircle) is considered a canvas.

-When displaying a geometric logo of Maskbook, either going alone or going as part of a combination, on a free canvas, the circle edition should be preferred, the squircle edition is discouraged, and the square edition is prohibited.
+When displaying a geometric logo of Mask, either going alone or going as part of a combination, on a free canvas, the circle edition should be preferred, the squircle edition is discouraged, and the square edition is prohibited.

 ### Square Canvas & Squircle Canvas